Overview - Government finance statistics and EDP statistics

 GFS are part of national accounts which cover a wide range of statistics describing an economy in various ways, for instance through main aggregates including GDP, institutional sectors, government finance statistics or supply, use and input-output tables.
 These topics are presented in different sections of the Eurostat website.

-Get the latest information on government debt and deficit data for 2018 from the first notification released in PDF format.
+Get the latest information on government debt and deficit data for 2019 from the second notification released in PDF format.

 The government finance statistics summary tables in this PDF show the economic activities of government in a harmonised and comparable way.